sadegh888/learn-by-commit/README.md

 This project is created to improve understanding of version control and commits
 # Overview - This repository contains basic notes and examples
 # Features - Simple structure with easy-to-read content
+# Beginner friendly - suitable for new developers